Nina (Dalayrac): Background and performance history

 Nina was Dalayrac's first collaboration with Marsollier des Vivetières, who would go on to write many more librettos for him, including Les deux petits savoyards.
 Revived by the Opéra-Comique at the Salle Feydeau in July 1802, Nina was a popular success, which it remained until receiving its last performance by the company in 1852.
 It was also performed in translation in London and Hamburg in 1787 and in Italy in 1788.

 Its most famous aria, "Quand le bien-aimé reviendra" ("When my sweetheart returns to me"), is mentioned by Hector Berlioz in his Memoirs as his "first musical experience" (he heard an adaptation of the melody sung during his First Communion).

+The English writer, agriculturalist and eye-witness to the French Revolution's early years, Arthur Young, writing in Travels in France, was in the audience of a performance of Nina in Rouen on 13 October 1788.
+The lead was sung by Madame Cretal from Paris and "it proved to be the richest treat I have received from the French theatre."

 In 1813 Dalayrac's score for Nina was adapted as a ballet by Louis Milon and Louis-Luc Loiseau de Persuis with Émilie Bigottini in the title role.
 In the ballet version, "Quand le bien-aimé reviendra" is played as a solo for cor anglais.
 It was at one of the early performances of this ballet that Berlioz remembered the melody he had heard in his childhood.

 Giovanni Paisiello had also set the libretto in an Italian version adapted by Giambattista Lorenzi.
 Paisiello's Nina, which premiered in 1789 is still performed today, while Dalayrac's has fallen into obscurity.